dgaydukov/cert-aws/files/sa.md

 If you are using CF template and change `InstanceType` there, CF smart enough to stop/change/start your instance (so it won't create new one with new instance type).
 * horizontal - add more instances, no need for downtime

+ASG (auto-scaling group) - allows you scale up/down system based on some metric like
+* ASGAverageCPUUtilization - based on cpu consumption
+* ALBRequestCountPerTarget - based on number of requests for elb
+* ASGAverageNetworkIn/ASGAverageNetworkOut - based on average number of bytes
+You can also create your own custom metrics.
+But it should change based on number of instances (latency is bad and won't work, cause adding/removing instances doesn't directly affect response time)

 ###### Athena
 Athena is an interactive query service that makes it easy to analyze data in Amazon S3 using standard SQL.
 You don’t need to load your data into Athena, as it works directly with data stored in S3.
 Athena integrates with Amazon QuickSight for easy visualization.